Santander’s Brazil Unit Falls So Far Behind, a Buyout Is in Play

 Key Facts

-The slump.
+—The slump.
 Santander Brasil units (SANB11) have fallen about 21% in 2026, the worst run among Brazil’s largest banks.

-The split.
+—The split.
 Meanwhile the Spanish parent’s shares are up roughly 24%, making it continental Europe’s most valuable bank.

-The record gap.
+—The record gap.
 The valuation gulf between the two is the widest since the Brazil unit’s 2009 listing.

-The speculation.
+—The speculation.
 A UBS analyst says a buyout of the local arm by the parent cannot be ruled out.

-The cause.
+—The cause.
 Rising bad loans, weak lending and low-cost fintech rivals have squeezed the bank in its biggest market.

-Understanding this divergence requires context about how multinational banks operate across borders.
-When a global lender lists a subsidiary in a local market, that unit trades on its own merits, reflecting the economic conditions and competitive pressures of that country rather than the parent’s worldwide performance.
+To grasp this divergence, it helps to know how multinational banks work across borders.
+When a global lender lists a subsidiary in a local market, that unit trades on its own merits.

 Why Santander Brazil has fallen behind